xabra/rust_language_reference/Rust Cheatsheet.md

 let v = vec![1, 2, 3, 4];           // Create a new vector from literals with inferred types, using vec! macro

 // Accessing:
 let x = v[3];                    // Get a reference to element 3.
-Panic if out of range let o = v.get(3);                // Returns an Option with a reference to an element, or None() if out of bounds let o = v.get(1..2);             // Returns an Option with a reference to a slice, or None() if out of bounds let o = v.get(1..2);             // Returns an Option with a reference to a slice, or None() if out of bounds
+Panic if out of bounds let o = v.get(3);                // Returns an Option with a reference to an element, or None() if out of bounds let o = v.get(1..2);             // Returns an Option with a reference to a slice, or None() if out of bounds let o = v.get(1..2);             // Returns an Option with a reference to a slice, or None() if out of bounds